quantmind/d3-view/docs/forms.md

 # Form Plugin

-This library include a form plugin for creating dynamic forms from JSON layouts.
+This library include a form plugin for creating dynamic forms from JSON schema.
 The plugin adds the ``d3form`` [component][] to the view-model:
 ```javascript
 import {view, viewForms} from 'd3-view';